-We would like to take this moment to welcome you to the "It's My Very Own" - Bags of Love family.
-We are so thankful to the Lord for leading you to this ministry.
-We know that with His leadership and devoted saints like yourselves this program can't be anything but successful and a blessing in your community.
-We are looking forward to working with you and your church in establishing this ministry in your area.
-We all need to work together in order to successfully advance the work of the Lord in reaching hurting children and touching the lives of our neighbors.
+Welcome to It's My Very Own.
+Our mission is to provide handmade Bags of Love to meet the immediate needs of displaced children.
+We are so thankful that the Lord led you to this ministry.
+We know that with His leadership and your devotion, this program will be so successful and bless your community.
+We look forward to working with you and your church to establish this ministry in your area.